kenmintae/react-relay-redux-typescript/README.md

-#React Relay+React Starter Kit in Typescript
+#React Relay+Redux Starter Kit in Typescript
 This is a sample application using Relay + Redux in one application written in Typescript
-# react-relay-redux-typescript